 How Can You Help?

-We are in need of an X-Ray machine for animal diagnosis.
-If you would like to donate a machine, set up a match or sponsor the funds needed for us to purchase an X-Ray Machine, please contact email@example.com.
+We are in need of a pick-up truck for animal and material transport.
+If you would like to donate a truck, set up a match or sponsor the funds needed for us to purchase the Think Wild vehicle, please contact firstname.lastname@example.org.

 We are looking for contractors and materials to help us build wildlife enclosures.
 Do you have contracting experience or a surplus of construction supplies and wish to support the rescue and rehabilitation of Central Oregon's native wildlife?
 Please consider donating your time or resources to helping us develop and construct mammal and raptor enclosures on the Think Wild property.
 Please contact email@example.com if interested.